topocm/topocm_content/w0_background/band_structures.md

 But wait!
 Didn't we just go in a circle by starting in a lattice Hamiltonian and coming back to a discrete Hamiltonian?
 Well, actually, the lattice in the newly discretized model has almost nothing to do with the microscopic lattice we started with.
 More often than not, the lattice constant $\Lambda$ (i.e. effective size of the unit-cell) in the latter representation is orders of magnitude larger than the microscopic lattice constant.
-So the discrete model following from $k\cdot p$ is orders of magnitude more efficient to work with than tht microscopic model, which is why we most often work with these.
+So the discrete model following from $k\cdot p$ is orders of magnitude more efficient to work with than the microscopic model, which is why we most often work with these.
 Of course, there is always a danger of missing certain lattice level phenomena in such a coarse-grained model.
 Practically, we often do not start with an atomistic lattice model, but rather with a continuum $k\cdot p$ model and then discretize it.
 This is because, the latter models can often be constrained quite well by a combination symmetry arguments as well as experimental measurements.